 In the early years, Melbourne’s 'Lying-in Hospital' was a benevolent institution dependent on donations and subscriptions from the city’s more successful and affluent members of society – these were people who wanted be seen to be supporting an institution that assisted those in need but not those who had ‘morally lapsed’.

 The hospital was located in an inner suburb of Melbourne and by the end of the 19th century, many of the surrounding suburbs were unhealthy and over-crowded.
 By the depression of the 1930s it was an impoverished working class area, although few had work.

 In the post World War II period, these inner-city suburbs housed the great influx of European migrants searching for a better life in Australia.
 It was from this background that most of the patients came to be treated for free, or for minimal charge.
 Because the 'Lying-in Hospital' was the major teaching institution for obstetrics and gynaecology, these patients generally received the best treatment available in the city.

-The Guide to Patient Records provides detailed and descriptive accounts of the most precious records in the Women's archival collection and includes scanned and reproduced records of patients who were treated at the hospital more than 100 years ago.
+The records in the Women's archival collection include scanned and reproduced records of patients who were treated at the hospital more than 100 years ago.

 An article indicating the value of the 19th century patient records by Dr Janet McCalman, author of the prize winning book Sex and Suffering: Women’s Health and a Women’s Hospital appears in that section.